Oba Lamidi Adeyemi III, the Alaafin of Oyo has

 Yesterday, November 3, the governor attended to two aged women in the state.

-Yesterday, .
+Yesterday, he apologised to primary school teachers in Ekiti state over the mix-up in the payment of their September salary.
 The governor assured the teachers of the state government’s continuous support as soon as the state finances improve.

 The Indian man reportedly stole the Okada rider’s manhood at Satelite Town, Lagos.